 At the end of placement, foster parents should return all documentation they hold about the child to ISP for either return to the Local Authority, or destruction, including any copies of the 'carer log'.
-The GDPR does not permit foster parents, as data processors, to retain any records relating to children formerly placed with them.
-Diary recordings made for the agency but not entered on CHARMS at the time should be returned to the agency at the end of placement.
+The GDPR does not permit foster parents to retain any records relating to children formerly placed with them.